Bruin-Spacecraft-Group/Overseer/README.md

 # Overseer 2019-2020

-## Viewing previous files used in Overseer
+## Viewing past files used in Overseer

-To view previous files used in Overseer, go here: https://github.com/Bruin-Spacecraft-Group/Overseer/tree/1de8b506c905792a38530c1407036a0f964ff9db
+To view past files used in Overseer, go here: https://github.com/Bruin-Spacecraft-Group/Overseer/tree/1de8b506c905792a38530c1407036a0f964ff9db

 ## Installation